ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 A few remarks:

 - `ht-append` can take any number of arguments.
-If the 1st argument is a number, it represents the white-space between picts.
+If the first argument is a number, it represents the white-space between picts.
 It reminds me of the [overloading practice](https://www.w3schools.com/java/java_methods_overloading.asp) in OOP.
 - `vc-append` stands for vertical-centered, and so on with `hb-append` (horizontal-bottom), `vt-append` (vertical-top)...
-- when the mouse is over a defined name, DrRacket shows an arrow to find its definition - I discovered that by accident, and it's amazing!
+- when the mouse hovers a defined name, DrRacket shows an arrow to find its definition - I discovered that by accident, and it's amazing!
-- there is no fatality about parentheses hell, as long as we define names smartly along the way.
+- there is no fatality about parentheses hell, as long as I define names smartly along the way.
 - Racket already feels like a DSL maker.
 I can imagine a function that creates a triangle, another to make a square, another to combine them and make a little house, and a house function just to wrap all of this...
 It reminds me of the [SHRDLU](https://en.wikipedia.org/wiki/SHRDLU) initiative in A.I.

 What about defining my own function? i.e. there is no `square` function in this package, so let's create one.